-You should file an STD claim as soon as you know you will be out of work for more than seven consecutive calendar days due to an illness or injury.
+You should file a Short-Term Disability (STD) claim as soon as you know you will be out of work for more than seven consecutive calendar days due to a non-work related illness.
+If you are unable to file the claim yourself, someone may file the claim on your behalf.

-To file a claim, call MetLife, the Claims Administrator for the STD Plan, at 1-888-830-7380; for text telephone service, call 1-877-503-0327.
+To file a claim, call MetLife, the Claims Administrator for STD benefits, at 1-888-830-7380; for text telephone service, call 1-877-503-0327.
 You can also call ConnectOne at 1-800-881-3938; from the main menu, choose the "disability" option and follow the prompts to report a disability.
+For TDD and international assistance, please see the "For More Information" section.
 The Claims Administrator will provide the appropriate forms and can help you file for state disability benefits, where applicable.